• About Us

 Not once was a female name mentioned.
 Every other man on the cast, plus previous cast members and unrelated male comedians, was suggested as a possibility.
 Of course, we all know that Lorne Michaels was more evolved than my co-workers, and Amy Poehler took over the open seat.
 But this experience was eye-opening, at least for me.

 Yes, "The View" appeals to a largely female audience, but when Barbara Walters created the show, it was actually seen as revolutionary to leave men off the panel.
 At the time, there were usually two or more talking heads sitting at the head of any morning chat show -- and, at minimum, one was always male.
-This was before Hoda Kotb and Kathie Lee Gifford, before "The Talk," before any acknowledgment that women didn't need a man in the mix to justify their existence on television.
-It didn't matter that most of the audience was female -- there always had to be room for a guy at the table.
+This was before Hoda Kotb and Kathie Lee Gifford, before "The Talk," before

 The idea that a show that paved the way for all-female chat shows would toss out that core premise -- that women could do it all on their own, could seriously debate politics without bursting into tears, could be funny instead of catty, could care passionately about topics beyond soap operas and lipstick (though they could care a little about those, too) -- is heartbreaking.